JuliaWeb/TLSClient.jl/README.md

 where the platform implementation has a `RawFD` for the connection).

 _Rationale:_
- - _Try to avoid behaviour differences tha might arise from different ways of polling and pumping the Julia event loop._
+ - _Try to avoid behaviour differences that might arise from different ways of polling and pumping the Julia event loop._
  - _Take advantage of future improvements in `poll_fd`._